What we sometimes lose when we move too fast

 The endless push

 In many workplaces today, there’s a constant drumbeat: move faster, do more, deliver bigger results.
 On the surface, it sounds like ambition and drive.
 But after years of working across different companies and markets, I’ve noticed the same pattern repeating itself.
-The faster the pace, the harder it becomes to sustain quality, thoughtfulness, and even basic energy.
+As pace increases, it often becomes harder to sustain quality, thoughtfulness, and energy.

 It’s not just one company or one culture as it’s become a defining trait of modern tech work everywhere.
 The same urgency I’ve seen in North America echoes in Europe and Asia too.
 It reflects the rhythm of today’s world: connected around the clock, with an undercurrent of pressure to keep going further and further.